Tilation/git-analyzer/README.md

 - View the historic list of files in a repository, showing path, file size, and git hash id.
 This is useful for cleaning repositories alongside [bfg repo cleaner](https://rtyley.github.io/bfg-repo-cleaner/), copy and paste the file hash ids into a file and then purge using that file.
 - Extend this software, yes you can write your own plugins and commands using C#, there is a specific zip file in the releases where you have a solution already configured for plugin development.

+✅ Done:
+- Branch selection for modules.
+- Enable different GIT repos per module.

 📅 Planned:
 - More actions.
 - Better documentation.
 - Better plugin framework.
-- Branch selection.
-(Now it runs on the checked-out branch)

 ## ⚒️ Creating plugins 🛠️
 Once you run the aplication, a folder called `/modules` will be created, you need to put the dll plugins there.